-Unfortunately, I don’t have any way of researching because we am in China and most of the Internet is blocked due to censorship.
-For now, I will blissfully accept anything that my guide tells me and believe it whole heartedly.
+Unfortunately, I don’t have any way of researching because we are in China and most of the Internet is blocked due to censorship.
+For now, I will blissfully accept anything that my guide tells me and believe it wholeheartedly.

-While we had a fantastic guide traveling with us throughout China on our Intrepid Travel Tour, we had different local guides for each attraction and site that we visited.
-Our guide at the Terracotta Warriors was local..
+While we had a fantastic guide travelling with us throughout China on our Intrepid Travel Tour, we had different local guides for each attraction and site that we visited.
+Our guide at the Terracotta Warriors was local and many fanciful things to say.